saivenky/saivenky.github.io/_posts/2025-06-05-upper-lower-two-lift-strength-template.md

 - **The cautious:** They start with a very light weight and never find their limit.
 Muscle growth only happens when you push yourself to near failure.
 - **The eager:** They start with a weight that is too heavy and never get the appropriate volume.
 You need time-under-tension to stimulate hypertrophy, which means you need to do enough reps to grow.

 With the protocol above, you'll be accumulating fatigue, which means the eager camp will feel the burn and hit failure before they get to what they _thought_ they could do.
-THe cautious camp gains confidence as they find a weight that is challenging but not too heavy.
+The cautious camp gains confidence as they find a weight that is challenging but not too heavy.

 ### Working sets